girlfriend-technology/magnet-links-extension/README.md

 ## Folder Structure

 - `'Magnet Links'` - the Xcode project for iOS and Mac
+- `content-script` - javascript bundle for the extension's content script that replaces the text and links on webpages
+- `popup-ui` - javascript bundle for the extension's user interface that loads when the toolbar icon is tapped
 - `firefox` - The Firefox build
 - `chrome` - The Edge and Chrome build